TITLE 13 INSURANCE

 A. The public comment period must be at least 30 calendar days, beginning after publication of the notice in the New Mexico register and issuance of the rulemaking notice.
 The superintendent shall not adopt a proposed rule before the end of the public comment period.

-B. As long as the public comment period is at least 30 calendar days, the public comment period will close for initial comments at 4:00 p.m. on the day of the public hearing, or on the last day of the public hearing if the public hearing extends for more than one day.
-For purposes only of responses to written comments or oral comments at the public hearing, the public response period will extend at least 10 calendar days beyond the public hearing or close of the 30 day comment period, whichever is later, unless the necessity of adopting or publishing the rule by a certain date makes the extension of the public response period impractical.
+B. As long as the public comment period is at least 30 calendar days, the public comment period will close for initial comments at 4:00 p.m. five days prior to the date of the hearing.
+For purposes only of responses to written comments or oral comments at the public hearing, the public response period will close at 4:00 p.m. one business day after the date of the final public hearing.

-C. A person may submit, by mail or electronic form, written comments or responses to comments on a proposed rule, and those comments or responses shall be made part of the record.
-Written comments may be submitted through the end of the public comment period, and responses to comments may be submitted for an additional 10 days, unless the necessity of adopting or publishing the rule by a certain date makes a response period impractical.
+C. A person may submit, by mail or electronic form, written comments or responses to comments on a proposed rule, and those comments or responses shall be made part of the rulemaking record.

 D. The superintendent may decide to amend the comment period, or response period, if the superintendent provides to the public, as defined in Section 14-4-2 NMSA 1978, notice of the changes.

-E. The superintendent shall post all written comments and responses on the OSI website, as soon as practicable, and no more than three business days following receipt to allow for public review.
+E. The superintendent shall post all written comments and responses on the OSI website and on the sunshine portal, as soon as practicable, and no more than three business days following receipt to allow for public review.
 All written comments and responses received by the superintendent shall also be available for public inspection at the main office of OSI.

 13.1.4.12 PUBLIC HEARING: